PythonicCafe/pydokku/README.md

   commands.
 In some plugins, a deliberate choice was made to represent the "global" object separately (e.g., in the `domains` plugin).
 In others, there may be multiple dataclasses, as they represent entirely different entities (e.g., in the `git` plugin).
+- Because of the way Dokku works, if you don't have any application created you may not get the global values for the system in some plugins (like `nginx`).
+Dokku adds the global information in the middle of the app report, so you need at least one dummy app to have the global output.
 - The command and attribute names are more or less the same as in Dokku, except for:
   - `system` is used instead of `global`, since `global` is a Python reserved keyword
   - `path` is used instead of `dir` to maintain consistency with Python standard library (`pathlib` module)